2307 Medical Office Assistant - Kitchen Medical Clinic

 8. Maintains adequate stock of supplies in all exam rooms, lab, work stations and supply storage areas, reports needed supplies to the back office Team Leader, and assists with ordering as directed.

-9. Supports the overall success of the Kitchen Clinic and the MSU Department of Nursing by performing all other duties as assigned.
+9. Supports the overall success of the Kitchen Clinic and the MSU School of Nursing by performing all other duties as assigned.

 OFFICE OF HUMAN RESOURCES